tobek/headsoak/notes.md

         - timestamps get updated
         - `share` is removed
 - permissions:
+    - sharer creates value with '?' on the end, which recipient removes when they've accepted
     - 'r' read only
         - textarea grayed out a bit on recipient
         - if recipient adds sharing tag to read-only shared note, tag's chiclet on that note has group icon with strikethrough and tooltip text 'Normally you are sharing all notes taged with "' + tag.name + '" with ' + BLAHSHARERECIPIENTS + '.
 However, this note was shared by ' + BLAHUSER + ' with you as read-only, so you cannot share it onwards with others'.
 UNLESS it's shared only back with the sharer, in which case... just leave the icon as normal